zilahir/rzblog/content/blog/smarthome-2/index.md

 `138e6952-25b3-4242-9851-8f229535f47b`

-This must be our busket id, which looks like a `uuid`.
+This must be our basket id, which looks like a `uuid`.

-`update`, means we are updating our busket.
+`update`, means we are updating our basket.

 `storeId=N106` our chosen store, for example `Espoo, Iso Omena`

-Well, this looks pretty easy, let's save it for later, but it seems I am able to pragmatically add products to my busket.
+Well, this looks pretty easy, let's save it for later, but it seems I am able to pragmatically add products to my basket.

 Let's observe now the payload of this request: